pj-mill/AspNet_WebApi2_Security_MessageHandlers/README.md

 Both handlers must be successful for the request to proceed down the pipeline.

 If the users credentials are authenticated, we set the identity principal within the requests context.
+This allows the user to access an [Authorized] end point.

 The console app uses HttpClient to make 4 calls to the web service of which only one will succeed.